 International Day for Older Persons: Challenges for India

-The world is undergoing a major demographic transition with the population of the elderly rising rapidly.
-Already, people over 60 years of age exceed children under 5, and by 2050 they will outnumber children under 15.
-Even as fertility rates dip across the world, life expectancy has increased by more than 6 years between 2000 and 2019, according to the United Nations.
+The world is undergoing a major demographic transition with the elderly population rising rapidly.
+Already, people over 60 exceed children under 5, and by 2050 they will outnumber children under 15.
+Even as fertility rates dip worldwide, life expectancy has increased by more than 6 years between 2000 and 2019, according to the United Nations.
 This transition has been accompanied by an increase in the number of mental health issues among the elderly.
-Approximately 15 per cent of all adults aged 60 and above globally suffer from a mental disorder, finds the UN.
+Approximately 15 per cent of all adults aged 60 and above globally suffer from a mental disorder, according to the UN.

 LEARNING FROM HOME/WITHOUT CLASSES/BASICS